 Illinois State R&D Tax Credit

-For tax years ending before January 1, 2016, a credit is allowed against the regular income tax for increasing research activities in Illinois in an amount equal to 6.5% of qualifying expenditures.
+For tax years ending before January 1, 2022, a non-refundable credit is allowed against the regular income tax for increasing research activities in Illinois in an amount equal to 6.5% of qualifying expenditures.

 - “Qualifying expenditures for the base period” means the average of the qualifying expenditures for each year in the base period

 - The base period is the three years immediately preceding the tax year for which the credit is calculated